lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-6. Add the populated Attrib object to the vector of results to be used later by the application.
+6. The populated Attrib object is added to the vector of results to be used later by the application.

 ```cpp
          results.push_back(attrib);